nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 4.3.2.
 Adding a range of leaves for an employee: `aelr`

 Adds an employee's leave within a range of dates for SudoHr to track.
-This range is specified by a start and end date.
+This range is specified by a start date till an end date inclusive.
 The end date can at most be 6 days away from the start date.
 The dates on which the leaves are added and their information will be displayed on the leave section.